Laboratory testing for chemicals

 EN 16192, ISO 10304-1

-Determination of bromide, fluoride, chloride, nitrate, nitrite, and sulfate (Br-, F-, Cl-, NO2-, NO3- ja SO42-) in soil, sludge, sediment, and water samples with ion chromatography.
-For soil, sludge, and sediment, the analysis is carried out after a water extraction.
-Ask about the price for other solid matrices and more challenging aqueous matrices.
+Determination of bromide, fluoride, chloride, nitrate, nitrite, and sulfate (Br-, F-, Cl-, NO2-, NO3- ja SO42-) in soil, sludge, and sediment samples with ion chromatography.
+The analysis is carried out after a water extraction.
+Ask about the price for other solid matrices and aqueous matrices.
 Please store the samples in refrigerated conditions and in gas-sealed containers.

 113 €